- Americans with Disabilities Act (ADA) Polices & Procedures

 Demolition Review Committee

-The Committee shall consist of five (5) members who shall be appointed by the City Council as follows: Director of Planning and Community Development or assigned designee, Director of Public Works/City Engineer or assigned designee, Building Inspector or assigned designee, a representative of the Mendocino County Historical Society or other group/organization involved with local history, or a local historian, a City of Ukiah resident with expertise in architecture, building, or closely related field.
+The Committee shall consist of five (5) members who shall be appointed by the City Council as follows: Director of Community Development or assigned designee, Director of Public Works/City Engineer or assigned designee, Building Inspector or assigned designee, a representative of the Mendocino County Historical Society or other group/organization involved with local history, or a local historian, a City of Ukiah resident with expertise in architecture, building, or closely related field.

 The appointments of Staff do not expire, but the remaining members terms expire after three (3) years of service.